Plant-Based Wellness: Herbalism, Cannabis & Your ECS

 So what exactly is cannabis?

-the genus Cannabis.
+Both hemp and marijuana are taxonomically the same plant with different names for the genus Cannabis.
 While marijuana comes from both the cannabis indica or cannabis sativa plant, hemp belongs solely to the cannabis sativa family.
 Within the cannabis plant, there are more than 100 cannabinoids, each one producing different effects in the body while promoting health and wellbeing.
 The two most familiar cannabinoids are THC (Tetrahydrocannabinol) and CBD (Cannabidiol).
 The biggest difference is that THC gets you high and CBD does not.

 Where does cannabis fit in with herbalism?